-Erste Bank's registered office has been at Népfürdő utca 24-26 since 1 September 2006.
-The modern office building hosts the organisational units of Erste Bank Hungary Zrt's head office.
-Erste Bank has a nationwide branch network, which is professionally controlled at regional level (Budapest 1., Budapest 2., North-East Hungary, South-East Hungary, East Hungary, West Hungary, Middle-West Hungary).
+Erste Hungary's registered office has been at Népfürdő utca 24-26 since 1 September 2006.
+The modern office building hosts the organisational units of Erste Bank Hungary Zrt's head office and the subsidiaries.
+Erste Hungary has a nationwide branch network, which is professionally controlled at regional level (Budapest 1., Budapest 2., North-East Hungary, South-East Hungary, East Hungary, West Hungary, Middle-West Hungary).
 The branches are listed in Annex No. 1.